 Louis S. St. Laurent National Historic Site

-To celebrate Canada Day, cake will be served in the garden and from 1:30 to 3 p.m. the Kehler-Williams trio will perform under the tent.
+To celebrate Canada Day, a cake will be served in the garden in the afternoon.

 Come enjoy the wealth of our heritage with your whole family

 Old-fashioned crafts (smith, potter, cabinetmaker, etc.), period games and continuous activities under the big top:

 11 :30 a.m. & 2 p.m.
 Storytelling with Christine Bolduc

 Noon & 2 :30 p.m.
 Clown, magic and circus show with Billy Légaré